ashishsingh9699/nextd/README.md

 # nextd

-next drupal for start with search
+next drupal to start with search